gjeunen/tombRaider/README.md

 ##### 5.2.5.1 --count

+The first parameter users can specify the frequency for which the co-occurrence pattern has to hold true is the `--count` parameter.
 The `--count` parameter specifies the number of times a child can be observed without the presence of a parent (`--occurrence-type 'presence-absence'`) or observed to have a higher read count than a parent (`--occurrence-type abundance`).
 Let's look at the following example to illustrate the functionality of `--count`.
 Assume the table below to be our count table input file.

 | OTU ID | Sample 1 | Sample 2 | Sample 3 | Sample 4 | Sample 5 |
 | --- | --- | --- | --- | --- | --- |